 If Mail is already running, quit the application and relaunch it.
 At this point, Mail will automatically sign your emails with your public key.
 You can tell that it’s done so by the new icons next to the subject line.
 The lock, grayed out, is to encrypt your email.
 The checkmark, blue, shows that the email will be digitally signed.

-When you send a signed email for the first time, you’ll be asked to grant Mail permission to sign the email.
-You can choose to Allow just once, but I’d recommend clicking Always Allow.
+When you send a signed email for the first time, you’ll be asked to grant Mail permission to use the keychain the certificate is stored within.
+Provide your user name and password, then click Allow.

 Once you’ve exchanged digitally-signed emails with your recipient, you’ll be all set to send encrypted messages.
 To do this, simply make sure the Lock next to the subject line is blue, and Mail will encrypt the email using your certificate.